Sunroof (song)

-"Sunroof" is a song by American singer Nicky Youre and Los Angeles-based musician and producer Dazy (Nick Minutaglio, who has also recorded as Snocker).
+"Sunroof" is a song by American singer Nicky Youre and Los Angeles-based musician and producer Hey Daisy (Nick Minutaglio, who has also recorded as Snocker).
 It was released on December 3, 2021, through Thirty Knots and Columbia Records.
 By November 2022, the song had reached the Billboard Hot 100 top 10, and been streamed 397 million times on Spotify.
 In September 2022, the song topped the Canadian Hot 100.
 It was the most popular song on TikTok UK in 2022.
-In September 2024, the song became the 759th 1 billion streams on Spotify.
+In September 2024, the song became the 759th to reach 1 billion streams on Spotify.

 Background

-"Sunroof" is a collaboration between Dazy and Youre, and was born from a voice memo that Dazy received from Youre.
+"Sunroof" is a collaboration between Hey Daisy and Youre, and was born from a voice memo that Hey Daisy received from Youre.
 Elaborating on the creation of their song, Youre has said, "I wanted to make a song that captured the feeling of excitement you get when you meet someone that you can't stop thinking about.
 I wanted to have a product that was fun and high-energy while still being easy to listen to.
 When I meet someone like this, the thought of them is like an itch in my brain that I can't scratch.
 So I wanted the song to be catchy so it sticks in your head just like when you're stuck thinking about someone".